 - The co-creation of products is of high importance but also the creation of processes that include all citizens, ensuring that everyone has their voice.

-- When the National Innovation Centre for Ageing was developed, the creators worked with retired engineers and retired architects to develop their own center, an approach which is innovative in itself.
+- When the National Innovation Centre for Ageing was developed, the creators worked with retired engineers and retired architects to develop their own centre, an approach which is innovative in itself.

-- The target group is involved in marketing and in the decision on how to communicate to the aging population.
+- The target group is involved in marketing and in the decision on how to communicate to the ageing population.

-- When the center is working with researchers from universities, corporates labs and research laboratories, they ensure that the voice of all citizens is behind of these innovation projects.
+- When the centre is working with researchers from universities, corporates labs and research laboratories, they ensure that the voice of all citizens is behind of these innovation projects.

-- The center organizes a panel of 10.000 people and brings any issue or challenge to them, for instance, feedback on what is the feeling of growing old.
+- The centre organizes a panel of 10.000 people and brings any issue or challenge to them, for instance, feedback on what is the feeling of growing old.

 - The center’s role is to support those activities and enable/facilitate the conversations.